mozilla/open-innovation-curriculum/personal-leadership/content.md

 <time>90 Minutes</time>

-#### Description

-This is a foundational session for Personal Leadership in Mozilla.
+This is a guide for facilitators teaching the Personal Leadership workshop., which is a foundational session for community leadership at Mozilla.

 This engaging workshop will equip participants with the opportunity to deepen self awareness while exploring how others may learn, adapt, and perceive similar problems and situations differently.
 These foundational skills are key to building strong effective teams in Mozilla's volunteer communities.

-### <i class="fa fa-book"></i> Planning And Preparation
+### <i class="fa fa-book"></i> Preparing for this workshop

-Preparation for this workshop is key to running an effective and rewarding experience for your participants.
-This resource provides:

-* Pre-work (for workshop leader and participant)
-* Required materials including agenda and slidedeck
-* Learning outcomes
-* Speakers notes indicated by:  <i class="fa fa-microphone"></i>
-* Slide transitions indicated by:  <i class="fa fa-file"></i>
-* Key messages for each objective
+This workshop has the best results when the right preparation is done in advance.
+Everything including in this document is important for the success of the workshop:

 #### Learning Objectives